nxskok/pasias/docs/index.md

 This book will hold a collection of problems, and my solutions to them, in applied statistics with R. These come from my courses STAC32 and STAD29 at the University of Toronto Scarborough.

-The problems were originally written in Sweave (that is, LaTeX with R code chunks), using the `exam` document class.
+The problems were originally written in Sweave (that is, LaTeX with R code chunks), using the `exam` document class, using data sets stolen from numerous places (textbooks, websites etc).
 I wrote [a Perl program](https://raw.githubusercontent.com/nxskok/pasias/master/convert.pl) to strip out the LaTeX and turn each problem into R Markdown for this book.
 You will undoubtedly see bits of LaTeX still embedded in the text.
 I am trying to update my program to catch them, but I am sure to miss some.
 If you see anything, [file an issue](https://github.com/nxskok/pasias/issues) on the Github page for now.
 I want to fix problems programmatically at first, but when the majority of the problems have been caught, I will certainly take pull requests.
 I will acknowledge all the people who catch things.

 It looks as if everything compiles, but how does it look?